 In this article, we'll explain why a prescription is required to get your free incontinence products and give you a step-by-step guide on obtaining and renewing it so you always continue receiving your medical supplies.

 Why Is It Better to Get Products Through Insurance?

-There's a few reasons why getting your incontinence products through insurance is better than buying them in a store.
+There are a few reasons why getting your incontinence products through insurance is better than buying them in a store.

 #1.
 You'll Save Money!

 If you manage incontinence (the loss of bladder or bowel control) or help a loved one with their incontinence, you know that purchasing necessary products at the convenience or grocery store can be costly.
 This is especially true if you are a family raising a child with special needs throughout adulthood which can cost thousands of dollars throughout your lifetime.